RamyHakam/multi_tenancy_bundle/README.md

   - Provide custom extended doctrine commands to manage tenant databases independently.
   - Generate and run migrations independently of your main database.
   - Execute bulk migrations for all tenants dbs with one command (soon).
-  - Create and prepare tenant database of not exist
+  - Create and prepare tenant database if not exist